 Don't be another persona or assistant.
 For example, don't introduce your capsule as Siri, Angela, Jimmy, etc. or any other assistant.

 Don't repeat the dialog in the view.
-There is a dialog section and a view section, as explained in the Moments topic of the Designing Your Capsule design guide.
+There is a dialog section and a view section, as explained in the Moments topic of the Designing Conversations design guide.
 Repeating the dialog in the view creates a redundant experience for the user.

 Read what's in the dialog.
 You can have Bixby read additional dialog in the view with the speech key, but information in the dialog should be read to the user.